chenxingqiang/Awesome_AI_Aided_Drug_Design_Papers/README.md

 *2011*

-European Journal of Medicinal Chemistry_Ligand-based virtual screening procedure for the prediction and the identification of novel ¦Â-amyloid aggregation inhibitors
+European Journal of Medicinal Chemistry_Ligand-based virtual screening procedure for the prediction and the identification of novel ¦Â-amyloid aggregation inhibitors

 *2014*